Table of Contents

 Your Child May Be Compensated

-If a defective crib injures your child, you may be able to claim various damages.
-The impact on a child’s quality of life, injuries, medical costs, and future medical needs all play a role in determining injury lawsuit awards.
+If a defective crib injures your child, you may be able to file a claim for various damages.
+The impact on a childโs quality of life, injuries, medical costs, and future medical needs all play a role in determining injury lawsuit awards.
 To calculate the appropriate compensation amount, your personal injury attorney will review these factors, gather evidence, and consult with medical and financial experts.
+Injury attorneys can also negotiate on your behalf.

-Getting hurt at a friend’s house is almost inevitable as a child grows up.
+Getting hurt at a friendโs house is almost inevitable as a child grows up.
 Most of these are minor injuries that can be resolved with ice, bandages, and a hug.
 However, more serious injuries, such as bone breaks, deep cuts, and head injuries, may result in legal repercussions.
-It is possible to recover compensation for medical costs and other losses if the friend’s parents were negligent in ensuring their home and grounds were safe.
+It may be possible to seek compensation for medical costs and other losses if the friendโs parents were negligent in keeping their home and grounds safe.
+In these situations, a personal injury lawyer can help you understand your legal options and the potential steps for pursuing a claim, if applicable.

-California law, adopting the principle of “pure” comparative negligence, splits liability between the plaintiff and the defendant in such cases.
-Even if your child is more than 50% at fault, you can still collect a portion of the damages.
-However, the percentage of your child’s fault will reduce your settlement.
-So, if your child is awarded $100,000 and found to be 50 percent at fault, you will receive $50,000.
+California law, adopting the principle of โpureโ comparative negligence, splits liability between the plaintiff and the defendant in such cases.
+Even if a parent or caregiver is partially responsible, for example, by assembling the crib incorrectly or using it against safety guidelines, they can still seek a portion of the damages.
+The settlement would be reduced by the percentage of fault assigned to them.
+So, if the parent is found 30% at fault, they may still be able to pursue 70% of the total damages.

 Why Should You Choose Arash Law?